caikitlearn/resume/README.md

 # Resume
-- 1 page resume, as of October 2019
+- 1 page resume, as of May 2020
 - Source code is ``tc_resume.tex``
 - Output is ``tc_resume.pdf``